 Early in January 2019, we held our first joint photography workshop together with the wonderful people of Aurora Holidays in Utsjoki, in the very far north of Finnish Lapland.
 We spent 6 days / 6 nights together with our 5 guests from Luxembourg, Germany and the USA.
 What a great time we had, with strong northern lights, exceptional daytime light and beautiful encounters with reindeer and huskies.
+After you read this, I hope that you get excited and book our 2020 workshop at the same place!

 Northern lights right away